 Advanced Placement Exams are taken in May.
 They are graded on a scale of 1-5.
 Each post-secondary institution offers college credit based on its own specific criteria which can vary.
-The exams, which cost approximately \$100, require registration in early November.
+The exams cost approximately \$100.
+Registration for the exams takes place in early November.